 Presentation materials are available in several formats to qualified avalanche professionals wishing to present the program.
 You can get the following program materials:

-By receiving KBYG materials, you agree to be put on a mailing list for program updates and to respond to a season-end request for information to allow us to track where KBYG is being presented and to how many people.
+When you receive KBYG materials, you will be put on a mailing list for program updates and sent a season-end request for information to allow us to track where KBYG is being presented and to how many people.

 The KBYG program was developed with generous grants from our sponsors and depends on the sharing of community resources.
 We welcome your feedback and encourage you to share slides that you add to the program to help continuously improve KBYG across North America.
 Contact Us